gboone/notalone/resources/index.md

 ## Organizations and Services

 Many other websites provide information about campus sexual assault – what it is, how to get help, how to prevent assault, and ways to take action.
-We do not endorse any particular website, but want you to have access to lots of different resources.
+We do not endorse any particular website, but want you to have access to many different resources.

 ### Advocacy/Survivor Services Organizations
 {% include resources-additional.html role="additional" type="survivor-services" %}